dfischer/betterfrontend/debates.md

 Pros:
 * Each class can exist out of the scope therefore helping inception rule.
+* Can easily find style with cmd+f
 * Verbosity?

 Cons:
+* Can't target common selectors if needed.
+E.g, all .title's on page.
 * Verbosity?

 Which is easier to maintain for the developer?
 They both have their own